pRoy24/samsar/README.md

+## This repo is now archived.
+## Hosted version is available [here](https://app.samsar.one)

 ## Samsar is a video & image editor with generative image, music and speech.

-This is the code for the samsar motion pictures client.
+This is a stale commit for the samsar motion pictures client.
 This client is built primarily using ReactJS and Konva-JS.

-## Hosted version is available [here](https://app.samsar.gg)

 In the hosted version, you can create, 30 FPS 1024x1024 px videos, upto 2 minutes in duration.